 Windows 10 Upgrade Challenges for SCCM Admins?
 Windows 10 is getting released on July 29th.
 There are loads of organizations that want to test Windows 10 available for early adapters to test and certify internal (in the house) applications, etc…

-So, management will be very keen to upgrade Windows 7 or Windows 8 machines to Windows 10, and the only way to do the Windows 7 or Windows 8 to Windows 10 is using SCCM 2012 and SCCM vNext.
+So, management will be very keen to upgrade Windows 7 or Windows 8 machines to Windows 10, and the only way to do the Windows 7 or Windows 8 to Windows 10 is by using SCCM 2012 and SCCM vNext.

 Windows 10 Upgrade Challenges for SCCM Admins